Convex-Dev/design/cad/memory.md

 ### Pool trading

-The Memory Pool employs a simple Automated Market Maker, allowing users to buy and sell memory allowances at any time.
+The Memory Pool employs a simple Automated Market Maker, allowing users to buy and sell Memory Allowances at any time.

-The Memory Pool liquidity is provided by the Convex Foundation as service to the ecosystem.
-It is the Foundation's responsibility to govern the continuous availability of memory at an appropriate price.
+The Memory Pool liquidity is initially set at network initialisation to be:

+- 1,000,000,000 bytes of Memory Allowance (~1 GB)
+- 1,000 Convex Gold

+Giving an initial memory price of ~1 Convex Gold / MB

+TODO: Revise this based on updated estimates

 ## Incentives